 Speak with your primary care physician about a referral for interventional pain management services at the PVH Specialty Clinic.

-Dr. Jonathan Herland and physician assistant Bill Head work closely with your primary care physician to ensure good communication, which in turn helps provide the optimum treatment for patients.
+Dr. Jonathan Herland will work closely with your primary care physician to ensure good communication, which in turn helps provide the optimum treatment for patients.